wznmickey/visualizeMe/presentation/main.typ

 https://wznmickey.github.io/visualizeMe/

-1. Zoom in and out by pressing the button.
+1. *Zoom* in and out by pressing the button.
-2. Reset the zoom by pressing the button.
+2. *Reset* the zoom by pressing the button.
-3. Zoom in and out by the wheel.
+3. Zoom by the *wheel*.
 (Thanks to the suggestion that using the wheel to zoom in my proposal)
-4. Move the plot by clicking the new center.
+4. *Move* the plot by clicking the new center.
-5. Drag the plot to move it.
+5. *Drag* the plot to move it.
 (Thanks to the suggestion that removing the 十 line at the center of the screen in my proposal)
-6. Switch on the text, size and the pareto line.
+6. *Switch* on the text, size and the pareto line.
-7. Upload the data and visualize it.
+7. *Upload* the data and visualize it.
-8. Change the x-axis, y-axis text.
+8. Change the x-axis, y-axis *text*.

 == Challenge

-1. Lack of documentation and packages for elm-lang. e.g. csv parsing,key binding
+1. Lack of *documentation* and *packages* for elm-lang. e.g. csv parsing,key binding
-2. Lack of contributor.
+2. Lack of *contributor*.
 I work alone in this project.
-3. Lack of experience in web frontend development.
+3. Lack of *experience* in web frontend development.
 I am not familiar with tools like CSS in organizing different elements in a page.

 == Current bugs & Undeveloped Part

 There are some bugs in the current version:
-- The text would not disappear when it is out of the screen.
+- The text would not disappear when it is out of the diagram.
 - The size of each point could not resize according to the relative size of the data.
 - Text may of x-axis and y-axis may be overlapped by the data point features.
 - The layer of the element to capture wheel is lower than that of the element to show the data which causes the wheel event not captured in the center.

 To-do:
+- Detect columns' name automatacally.
 - Filter different data columns in the csv file.
 - When the mouse is moved onto each point, the text of the point should be shown.
 - Better design of the layout of the page.